notlimey/cra-template-srt/README.md

 # Components

 ## Default Helmet
 Default helmet is the default react-helmet that comes with this template.
-It is made to make it easier for you to keep good SEO on your website with as little as possible work.
+It is made to make it easier for you to keep good SEO on your website with as little work as possible.

 ### Parameters
  - `Title` The title of the website.
 You don't have to set the title each time, you can just set a `DefaultTitle` in the DefaultHelemet file. <br />